tango-controls/pytango/doc/server/index.rst

 .. highlight:: python
    :linenothreshold: 3

+.. _server:

 The Tango Device Server Python API
 ==================================

 This chapter does not explain what a Tango device or a device server is.
 This is explained in details in "The Tango control system manual" available at http://www.tango-controls.org/TangoKernel.
-The device server we will detailed in the following example is a Tango device server with one Tango class called PyDsExp.
-This class has two commands called IOLong and IOStringArray and two attributes called Long_attr and Short_attr_rw.
+The device server described in the following example is a Tango device server with one Tango class called *PyDsExp*.
+This class has two commands called *IOLong* and *IOStringArray* and two attributes called *Long_attr* and *Short_attr_rw*.

 Importing python modules
 ------------------------